Genbox/VelcroPhysics/README.md

-# Welcome to Velcro Physics
+# Welcome to Velcro Physics (Formerly Farseer Physics Engine)

 ## What is this?
 Velcro Physics is a high performance 2D collision detection system with realistic physics responses.